 - Measurements: 180 inches long, 106 inches wide, and 74 inches tall

-There are two swings attached to this swing set, same as every other swing set.
+Two swings are attached to this set, the same as every other.
 A Fun Glider, in addition to the standard swings, accommodates two riders who can either sit or stand while riding.
 When two children are already swinging, the glider is extremely useful.

-For further safety and comfort, the swing set incorporates steel frames and foamed legs.
-The blow molded material is constructed of a weather-resistant polyethylene plastic that will not crack, bend, or break.
-It complies with the American Society for Testing and Materials (ASTM) and Consumer Product Safety Improvement Act’s (CPSIA) approved safety requirements.
+The swing set incorporates steel frames and foamed legs for further safety and comfort.
+The blow-molded material is a weather-resistant polyethylene plastic that will not crack, bend, or break.
+It complies with the American Society for Testing and Materials (ASTM), and Consumer Product Safety Improvement Act’s (CPSIA) approved safety requirements.

 The Camo Commander Swing Set provides a strong first impression with its fashionable, safe, and durable appearance.
 Six children can play simultaneously without feeling crowded.
-Despite its sophisticated design, the swing set is relatively simple to put up.
+Despite its sophisticated design, the swing set is relatively simple.

 Flexible Flyer Fun Time Metal Swing Set